Scroll to content

 • Learning Support within the classroom setting – used both individually and small group work as well as enabling teachers to undertake high quality small group work.

-• 1:1 emotional and wellbeing support post-pandemic.
+• 1:1 emotional and wellbeing and Voice of the Child

 SLT, Teaching Staff and Teaching Assistants.